Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 Top view of wide array of pizza toppings including onions, tomatoes, olives, mushrooms, chili peppers, spinach, and more.

-The possibilities are endless when it comes to toppings, such as peppers, onions, mushrooms, olives, garlic, vegan pesto.
+The possibilities are endless when it comes to toppings, such as peppers, onions, mushrooms, olives, garlic, pesto, the works.

-Dark leafy greens and artichoke hearts are almost always onboard, and don’t forget fruits — mango, pineapple, avocado.
+Dark leafy greens and artichoke hearts are almost always onboard, and don’t forget fruits—mango, pineapple, heart-healthy avocado.

 Pizza Topping Ideas